 High School Summer Camp: Ponderosa

-Ponderosa also known as “Pondy!” is our flagship camp at Hume Lake for high school students.
+Ponderosa also known as “Pondy!” is our flagship camp at Hume Lake for high school students (9th-12th grade).
 One of the many things we love about Hume Lake is the opportunity to get away from the busyness and distractions that young people face on a daily basis and have an incredible camp experience.
 When you come to Pondy, you will hear the gospel preached, be challenged through scripture, engage in sweet worship through music and get some time alone and with your church to process what God did in your life up here at camp.
 Hume Lake takes pride in its high energy recreation allowing kids to be kids.
-That includes things like playing in the mud, running the gauntlet, doing the bike jump, and dominating in Kajabe Kan Kan.
+That includes things like playing in the mud, running the gauntlet, doing the bike jump, and dominating in Kajabe Can Can.
 If you allow it, a week at Ponderosa can and will change your life forever.
 We look forward to seeing you this summer!

 Dates and Speakers